 Both parties came together with a similar vision: to launch a community garden pilot program that would incorporate private raised beds for rent, educational workshops, community engagement, and public demonstration gardens for all of the community to enjoy.
 The initial plan was presented to the City Council in a Study Session in early November 2018 for feedback and a three-year agreement with Mountainside, site plans, and Garden Director role for the Monrovia Community Garden were approved November 20, 2018.
 The Pilot Program will be monitored and assessed annually with a formal update to City Council at the end of the three-year term.

 Monrovia Community Garden officially launched July 2019 with a formal ribbon cutting at the corner of Colorado Boulevard and Magnolia Avenue.

 Monrovia Community Garden exists to provide a space of community building and education through gardening.
 We strive to grow, not only flowers, fruits, and vegetables, but in learning about sustainability and what will help us lead our healthiest lives together as neighbors.

 KRISTIN RITZAU, PHD

 Garden Leadership Team is a volunteer leadership group dedicated to the purpose of Monrovia Community Garden.
 They are passionate about gardening and sustainability.
-They also help lead different initiatives and classes as well as maintain the public garden space.
-(Picture coming soon!)
+Their work for the community has earned them recognition from the California Park and Recreation Society District 13 for hundreds of hours of work and teaching.
+They continue to help lead different initiatives and classes as well as maintain the public garden space.